HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/portlets.md

 !!! note
     1. For a newly deployed portlet to automatically start, you must set the synchronization mode of all nodes in a clustered DX environment; otherwise redeployment or a manual start is required.
-    2. You need a user with admin access role to deploy portlets using dxclient.
+    2. You need a user with Administrator access role to deploy portlets using DXClient.

 **Required files**